Using Data Services

-To test the Data Service, select the Data Service in the list, switch to the Testing and Documentation tab and click the button.
-Results appears in the Responses part of the tab.
+To test the Data Service, select the Data Service in the list, switch to the Data App tab and click the Run App button.
+See Data App usage for more information.

 To improve performance, do not save job execution records in Execution History.
 To do so, do not tick Save job execution records in Execution History on Configuration tab.

 You can export the Data Service configuration from Export Data Services Configuration from context menu.tab.
 Click the three-dot-button and select